-If there is not enough space on the primary NVS card to create the synchronization reserve file, the synchronize command fails, and you see a warning message on the console.
+If there is not enough space on the primary NVS card to create the synchronization reserve file, the synchronize command fails, and a warning message is displayed on the console.
 To resolve this issue, either delete unwanted files from the primary NVS card or replace the redundant NVS card with a higher-capacity NVS card.

-The ERX system supports line module redundancy for several line modules.
-For details about which line modules support redundancy, see Appendix 10, Module Specifications.
-In this scheme, an extra line access module in a group of identical line modules provides redundancy in case of line module failure.
+ERX-7xx/14xx models support line module redundancy for several line modules.
+For details about which line modules support redundancy, see Chapter 12, Module Specifications.
+In this scheme, an extra line module in a group of identical line modules provides redundancy in case of line module failure.
 To use this feature, you need a: